wsdonnelly/Conway-s-game-of-life-w-variable-rules/README.md

 - set the specific number of neighbors (1 - 8) for a dead cell to be born
 ## requires SDl2 libray installed

-Readme is a work in progress.......
+Readme and program is a work in progress.......